centreon/centreon-nsclient-build/README.md

 * Some additionnal perl libs must be installed

 ```
-cpan install PAR::Packer PAR::Packer Authen::NTLM Date::Manip Email::Send::SMTP::Gmail HTTP::ProxyPAC IO::Socket::SSL JE JSON::XS Net::FTPSSL Net::NTP Net::SSLeay Pod::Simple::Search Tie::RefHash::Weak Win32::Job XML::LibXML::SAX
+cpan install PAR::Packer PAR::Packer Authen::NTLM Date::Manip Email::Send::SMTP::Gmail HTTP::ProxyPAC IO::Socket::SSL JE JSON::XS Net::FTPSSL Net::NTP Net::SSLeay Pod::Simple::Search Tie::RefHash::Weak Win32::Job XML::LibXML::SAX Win32::NetResource
 ```

 ## How to use it

 ### Quick tour of the files that matter

 There are a lot of files in this repository, but you just have to know a few to build your own centreon-nsclient flavour.

-#### build\_centreon\_32.bat and build\_centreon\_64.bat
+#### build\_centreon\_plugins\_64.bat

-Those two files allow you to generate a centreon\_plugins.exe to be executed on a 32 or 64 bits Windows OS.
+This file allows you to generate a `centreon_plugins.exe` executable binary to be executed on a 64 bits Windows OS.
 You can bring your own modifications to the following lines if needed:

 - `SET VERSION_PLUGIN=20000101`           # set the version of centreon-plugins, we recommend to follow official centreon_plugins releases (https://github.com/centreon/centreon-plugins/releases)
 - `set PERL_INSTALL_DIR=C:\Strawberry`    # set the path to your Strawberry perl installation dir

-If you want to add more plugins, its associated modes and dependencies, you can modify the ```CMD /C %PERL_INSTALL_DIR%\perl\site\bin\pp --lib=centreon-plugins\ ^``` command_line parameters.
-Only modify by adding of removing lines starting by -M. An extract below shows how we add our WSUS plugin to centreon_plugins.exe binary:
+If you want to add more plugins, its associated modes and dependencies, you can modify the `CMD /C %PERL_INSTALL_DIR%\perl\site\bin\pp --lib=centreon-plugins\ ^` command line parameters.
+Only modify by adding of removing lines starting by `-M`.
+An extract below shows how we add our WSUS plugin to the `centreon_plugins.exe` binary:

 ```
 -M apps::wsus::local::plugin ^